Eggins, S, Slade, D & Geddes, F 2016, Effective Communication in Clinical Handover From Research to Practice, Walter de Gruyter, Berlin.

 consultant (Dr Davidson).
 The neurology consultant Dr Lancer arrived about

-Eggins, S & Slade, DM 2016, 'Communication in Bedside Nursing Handovers' in Eggins, S, Slade, DM & Geddes, F (eds), Effective Communication in Clinical Handover from Research to Practice, De Gruyter Mouton, Berlin, pp. 97-113.View/Download from: UTS OPUS or Publisher's site
+Eggins, S & Slade, DM 2016, 'Communication in Bedside Nursing Handovers' in Eggins, S, Slade, DM & Geddes, F (eds), Effective Communication in Clinical Handover from Research to Practice, De Gruyter Mouton, Berlin, pp. 97-113.View/Download from: Publisher's site

 The previous chapters have described the challenges of emergency department